 Skip to main content

-Searching for logs
+Searching for and visualizing logs

-In this example scenario, your organization's robot operators and technicians have noticed in increase in optical encoder failures over time in the fleet and asked for help with investigating the root cause.
+In this example scenario, your organization's robot operators and technicians have noticed an increase in optical encoder failures over time in the fleet and asked for help with investigating the root cause.
 They opened a ticket providing details on the robot requiring replacement.

 Robot ID: ROBO3396